 Most protectors use fabrics and materials that are moisture-resistant but still allow for some breathability.
 Terry cloth, polyester/lycra and even vinyl are popular materials that still allow for breathability while repelling water.

 Consider Length of Protection

-Mattress protectors of any quality will be able to repel liquid immediately after contact, but only some can withstand extended exposure to liquids in large amounts.
+Mattress protectors of any quality should repel liquid immediately after contact, but only some can withstand extended exposure to liquids in large amounts.
 Check out any reviews that talk about how long a mattress protector can keep liquid out, as well as how much.
-You might not need something that can repel a quart of liquid for 24 hours, though, so weigh your particular needs against those reviews, since long-lasting repelling could impact breathability.
+You might not need something that can repel a quart of liquid for 24 hours, though, so weigh your particular needs against those reviews.
+Long-lasting repelling could impact breathability.

 Although there are many cleaning agents and tips on how to clean a mattress, it can be difficult to completely remove stains or clean the mattress entirely.
-Mattress protectors fix this problem by simply avoiding the stains in the first place.
-Mattress protectors absorb or repel liquids and allergens and are easily washable in the washer and dryer.
-Protecting the integrity of your mattress and having a fresh surface to sleep on ensures you are healthier and happier (and protects your investment).
+Mattress protectors or encasements solve this problem by simply repelling the stains to begin.
+Mattress protection products absorb or repel liquids and allergens and are easily washable in the washer and dryer.
+Protecting the integrity of your mattress and having a fresh surface to sleep on ensures you are healthier and happier in the long run.

-Using a mattress protector is often recommended to individuals who have significantly sensitive skin or chronic allergies.
-A quality mattress protector can provide that extra layer of protection that you need to avoid flare ups triggered by common allergens and irritants like dust mites and bed bugs.
-Mattress protectors are commonly used in nurseries and health care facilities, primarily because they are easily cleaned and sanitized.
+Using a mattress protection product is often recommended to individuals who have significantly sensitive skin or chronic allergies.
+A quality mattress protector or encasement can provide that extra layer of protection that you need to avoid flare-ups triggered by common allergens and irritants like dust mites and bed bugs.
+Mattress protection is commonly used in nurseries and health care facilities, primarily because both protectors and encasements easily cleaned and sanitized.